Pentagonal tiling: Non-convex pentagons

 With pentagons that are not required to be convex, additional types of tiling are possible.
 An example is the sphinx tiling, an aperiodic tiling formed by a pentagonal rep-tile.
-The sphinx may also tile the plane periodically, by fitting two sphinx tiles together to form a parallelogram and then tiling the plane by translates of this parallelogram, a pattern that can be extended to any non-convex pentagon that has two consecutive angles adding to 2π.
+The sphinx may also tile the plane periodically, by fitting two sphinx tiles together to form a parallelogram and then tiling the plane by translation of this parallelogram, a pattern that can be extended to any non-convex pentagon that has two consecutive angles adding to 2π.

 It is possible to divide an equilateral triangle into three congruent non-convex pentagons, meeting at the center of the triangle, and to tile the plane with the resulting three-pentagon unit.

 A similar method can be used to subdivide squares into four congruent non-convex pentagons, or regular hexagons into six congruent non-convex pentagons, and then tile the plane with the resulting unit.